 It was interesting that this story was told from an actress’s view rather than an actor.
 Although many sources suggest the story mirroring that of Sunset Boulevard (1950).
 In this film, William Holden’s unsuccessful screenwriter Joe Gillis is asked by a fading movie actress Norma Desmond (Gloria Swanson) to assist her in a return to the big screen.
 This actress is also in a fantasy world.

 This Twilight Zone tale highlighting that there are few good roles for women after a certain age.
 I feel this anger is also seen in the film The First Wives Club (1996) where an actress is seen to go to desperate measures…

-In recent years, there have been many actresses speaking on how there are fewer great roles for older women than for men after a certain age.
-And this with only a few select actresses getting these roles.
+In recent years, there have been many actresses speaking on how there are fewer great roles for older women than for men after a certain age and with only a few select actresses getting these roles.
 As then and now it has been reported there are many middle-aged actresses refusing to accept roles that they feel are “too old for them”.
 Or complaining there are not enough strong roles for their age.

-And there are many actresses often playing mothers to similarly aged or not much younger actors.
-Where as actors are more likely to have a much ( in some cases more than much, much ) younger co-star romance.
-However this not always the case, if you remember those older women – younger men films of the 1980s, or the soaps.
+In the world of film and TV, there are many actresses often playing mothers to similarly aged or not much younger actors.
+Actors are more likely to have a much younger co-star romance.
+However, this is not always the case, if you remember those older women – younger men films of the 1980s, or the soaps.
 But this a trend, rather than the reality.

-In an article written in the Telegraph the actor Russell Crowe argues that women should accept their age and the roles within this.
-However, it was interesting to see that it now is also reflecting on actors too, and that actors should also accept their aging.
+In an article written in The Telegraph, the actor Russell Crowe argues that women should accept their age and the roles within this.
+However, it was interesting to see that it now is also reflecting on actors too and that actors should also accept their ageing.
 With this comment from Crowe;